-Abu Saeed, 78 years old, born at 1:00 PM on the 22ndof October 1941, not far from his demolished home a few months ago, and now his uprooted olives and almonds, his solar panels that were crashed, the satellite dish that went to pieces and documents of ownership to a land he inherited from his father and with strong power insists he will give only to his children.
-The old man who is older than the occupying state of Israel, stood with his old body and bare hands trying to save what could be saved from his trees.
+Abu Saeed, 78 years old, was born at 1:00 PM on the 22ndof October 1941, not far from his demolished home a few months ago.
+Now his uprooted olives and almonds, his solar panels that were crashed, the satellite dish that went to pieces, and documents of ownership to the land he inherited from his father and with reliable power insists he will give only to his children.
+The older man, who is older than the occupying state of Israel, stood with his aging body and bare hands, trying to save what could be saved from his trees.

-Abu Saeed recalls the story of his birth, pointing with his hands towards the east and the west of the mountain when his mother went to the hospital while she was still in her 7thmonth of pregnancy.
+Abu Saeed recalls his birth story, pointing with his hands towards the east and the west of the mountain when his mother went to the hospital while she was still in her 7thmonth of pregnancy.
 On the way back on what has today become a touristic path in Battir, she had her contractions and gave birth.
 The father cuddled the newborn with his dress and went home with a child.

 “They destroy, and we build” was the first sentence the old man uttered when we met him.

-Somehow, the story of brutality that occurs by occupation keeps reproducing itself.
-Same story , different faces of resistance.
+Somehow, the brutality that occurs by occupation keeps reproducing itself: same story, different faces of resistance.